awsdocs/aws-codedeploy-user-guide/doc_source/applications-view-details.md

 1. On the AWS CodeDeploy menu, choose **Applications**\.
 **Note**
 If no entries are displayed, make sure the correct region is selected\.
 On the navigation bar, in the region selector, choose one of the regions listed in [Region and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in the *AWS General Reference*\.
-AWS CodeDeploy supports these regions only\.
+AWS CodeDeploy is supported in these regions only\.

 1. To view additional application details, choose the application name in the list\.